日本語

 Our search for Life in the Universe is necessarily biased by our knowledge of the biology of Earth-based Life.
 Agnostic biosignatures, signs of Life that do not rely on biological expectations, are one way to sidestep these biases.
 In 2022, I co-authored a proposal [3] for a new kind of agnostic biosignature: a complexity-based method to find signs of Life in the universe.

 We showed that a measure of the complexity of electromagnetic time-series data from real and simulated planets is correlated to the diversity of the type of surfaces on that planet.
-In other words, the patterns of light from a distant planet, even when the planet is so far that its size is reduced to one pixel, can tell us if that planet has a combination of various types of surfaces (in the case of Earth, oceans, forests, clouds, deserts...).
-I am currently working on other types of agnostic biosignatures.
+The patterns of light from a distant planet, even when the planet is so far that its size is reduced to one pixel, can tell us if that planet has a combination of various types of surfaces (in the case of Earth, oceans, forests, clouds, deserts...).

 2023_sinapayen_fig1.jpg